freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-45b.md

 ## Description
 <section id='description'>

-Add another `fieldset` element below the current `fieldset` element.
+Next, you are going to add some new form `input` elements, so add another `fieldset` element below the current `fieldset` element.

 </section>